Kiamran Nabati: ONE Championship

 Nabati faced Pongsiri P.K.Saenchaimuaythaigym at ONE Friday Fights 35 on September 29, 2023.
 He won the fight by unanimous decision.

 Nabati faced Suablack Tor.Pran49 at ONE Friday Fights 68 on June 28, 2024.
 He won the fight by a first-round knockout.

 Nabati faced Nong-O Gaiyanghadao at ONE Friday Fights 81 on September 27, 2024.
 He won the fight by unanimous decision.

 Doping suspensions

 IFMA

 In 2017, Nabati received a 6-year ban from International Federation of Muaythai Amateur for testing positive for clenbuterol and tampering.

 In November 2024, Nabati received a 4-year ban from International Federation of Muaythai Amateur for testing positive for clenbuterol, drostanolone and meldonium, and again for tampering.

 ONE Friday Fights 95

 On 5 March 2025 it was announced that Nabati failed a drug test after testing positive for drostanolone, modafinil and meldonium, prior to ONE Friday Fights 95.
-He was suspended by ONE Championship for only 1 year.
+He was suspended by ONE Championship for 1 year.